Betterment/backbone.blazer/README.md

 TODO
  - consider replacing events that exist now with `Backbone.Radio` / `Backbone.Wreqr` request/response style pattern to make them more useful.
+ - decide if the error method on `Route` objects should be called given ALL types of errors that could arise when processing a route. i.e. should they be called when there is a view error? undefined method error? etc. is it a try/catch kind of thing?

 --